 During your career, you will undertake trade training for your job role.
 The Army has links with many civilian awarding organisations, who offer civilian qualifications for some of that training.

-As you progress through the ranks, you’ll undertake Command, Leadership and Management (CLM) training.
-As well as enhancing your career, this CLM training results in civilian Qualifications which the Army will buy for you.
-These qualifications range from Level 4 (foundation degree level) to Level 7 (masters degree level).
+As you progress through the ranks, you’ll undertake the Army Leadership and Development Programme (ALDP).
+As well as enhancing your career, this ALDP results in civilian Qualifications which the Army will buy for you.
+These qualifications are listed in the Army Accreditation Offer PDF available for download below.

 Many Senior Non-Commissioned Officers (Sergeants to Warrant Officers) take advantage of this opportunity, and use it as their entry onto degree courses.
-Some universities offer special conditions for Army personnel by taking into account CLM courses, helping Army students to achieve their degrees in a shorter timeframe.
+Some universities offer special conditions for Army personnel by taking into account the ALDP helping Army students to achieve their degrees in a shorter timeframe.

 All of this helps you to enhance your Army career and prepare you for a new career outside the Armed Forces by enabling you to build a robust portfolio of civilian qualifications that are valued by civilian employers - whether you serve for 4 years or 22 years.